 If you wish to study part-time follow the 'apply' link at the top of this page and fill out a York College application form.

-48 UCAS Tariff points (please see the UCAS tariff calculator on the left-hand side of this webpage to work out your tariff point amount)
+Standard Entry: 32 UCAS Tariff points or equivalent (MMP).
+Please see the UCAS tariff calculator on the left-hand side of this webpage to work out your tariff point amount.

 Non-standard entry: Applicants who have relevant skills and experience but who do not hold the standard minimum entry requirements will be considered.
 Applicants will be required to demonstrate the necessary skills and experience to enter the course through their personal statement.

 Ideally, you will already be working professionally with children and the format of the programme, normally taught on one afternoon and evening each week, will enable you to balance your work and studies.
 If you are not currently employed in working with children, voluntary work placements can be arranged.

 As an FD Children's Development and Learning student at York College, you will be joining a programme with an established reputation for producing graduates who enjoy challenging careers in the early years’ services.
 You will study a variety of themes as part of the course including valuing inclusivity through shared expertise, understanding learning and education theorists, academic skills, communicating in an effective and professional manner and the wider social and economic environment.